OCA/pos/barcodes_generate/README.rst

 For exemple, a typical pattern for products is  "23.....{NNNDD}" that means
 that:
-* the EAN13 code will begin by '23' ;
+* the EAN13 code will begin by '23'
-* followed by 5 digits (named Barcode Base in this module, ) ;
+* followed by 5 digits (named Barcode Base in this module)
-* and after 5 others digits to define the variable price ;
+* and after 5 others digits to define the variable price
 * a 13 digit control

 With this module, it is possible to: